minaskar/pocomc/joss/paper.md

 # Features

-- User-friendly black-box API (only the log-likelihood, log-prior and some prior samples required from the user)
+- User-friendly black-box API: only the log-likelihood, log-prior and some prior samples required from the user.
-- Default configuration sufficient for most applications (no tuning is required but is possible for experienced users)
+- The default configuration sufficient for most applications: no tuning is required but is possible for experienced users.
-- Posterior corner, trace, and run plotting tools
+- Comprehensive plotting tools: posterior corner, trace, and run plots are all supported.
-- Increased-accuracy model evidence estimation using Gaussianized Bridge Sampling [@jia2020normalizing]
+- Model evidence estimation using Gaussianized Bridge Sampling [@jia2020normalizing].
-- Support for both MAF and RealNVP normalising flows with added regularisation [@papamakarios2017masked; @dinh2016density]
+- Support for both MAF and RealNVP normalising flows with added regularisation [@papamakarios2017masked; @dinh2016density].
-- Straightforward parallelisation using MPI or multiprocessing
+- Straightforward parallelisation using MPI or multiprocessing.
-- Continuous integration, unit tests and a wide range of examples are available
+- Well-tested and documented: continuous integration, unit tests, a wide range of examples, and [extensive documentation](https://pocomc.readthedocs.io/).
-- [Extensive documentation available]

 # Acknowledgments